decentraland/decentraland-dapps/README.md

 # Decentraland dApps

-Common parts for our dApps
+Common modules for our dApps

 # Table of Contents